On Amish “Dentists”

 This was described as “Amish tradition”.

-In the video below I share several accounts describing the work of Amish dentists.
-Rich Stevick describes his encounters (strictly as an observer) with Amish dentists.
-Other readers also share their experiences, including one who once drove taxi for Swartzentruber Amish in Ohio.
+Over the years I have come across several accounts describing the work of Amish dentists.
+Rich Stevick described his encounters (strictly as an observer) with Amish dentists.
+Other readers also shared their experiences, including one who once drove taxi for Swartzentruber Amish in Ohio.
 My impression is that their services are generally quickly and effectively performed, and they are valued in their communities.

 Other things to know about Amish dentistry: